 There are a plethora of JSON based Web APIs that we can import into Neo4j, and we can use one of the Load JSON procedures to retrieve data from these APIs and turn it into map values ready for Cypher to consume.

 The APOC user guide provides a worked example showing how to import data from StackOverflow into Neo4j.

 Strava is an application used by runners and cyclists to record their activities and share them with their friends.
 This data is available to users via a JSON based REST API.

 Before we start calling the API we need to create an application.
 We will then be provided with an access token that we will need to use in all our requests to the API.

 We can create a parameter in the Neo4j Browser or Cypher shell by executing the following command:

-We are interested in importing the activities for the athlete who is logged in.
+We are interested in importing the activities for the logged in athlete.
 That endpoint takes the following parameters:

 We’re interested in

-per_page (where we can define the number of activities returned per call to the endpoint) and
+per_page, where we can defined the number of activities returned per call to the endpoint, and

 Let’s imagine that we have more activities that we can return in one request to the API.
 We’ll need to paginate to retrieve all our activities and import them into Neo4j.